 As I said, I do not recommend it because if you live below the earth’s capacity the lower the better, but it is an option.
 At last I want to share Flight Free 2020 with you.
 For if you, just like me, want to ditch the plane.

 A few weeks ago I signed up for Flight Free 2020.
 It’s a pledge you can sign, to do something about climate change.
 To not feel alone in this battle (because you surely aren’t!), you can sign the pledge and unite.
 On the website you can also read stories from others and maybe get some inspiration.
 You don’t have to be perfect to sign up, you just have to have the intention to not fly.
 Nobody is perfect, but we can all try.
-Dutch people can sign up here, but the initiative is global so you can just Google it and sign up.
+Dutch people can sign up here, but the initiative is global so you can just search for it on Ecosia and sign up.

 Do you ditch the plane already?